icharge/windows/README.md

+This package forked from [windows](https://github.com/PhilipSkinner/windows) by [PhilipSkinner](https://github.com/PhilipSkinner) and no longer updated for 2 years.
+So I think I need to do something.

 # Node Utilities for Windows

 Right now it's just a few wrappers around some builtin console commands but FFI bindings are soon to come.